vats98754/codec-cdn-from-scratch/README.md

 ---

-## 🚀 **Ready to explore the future of custom compression?**
+## **Ready to explore the future of custom compression?**

 **[🌐 Try the Live Demo](https://codec-cdn-from-scratch.onrender.com/static/)** | **[📖 Read the Docs](docs/)** | **[🚀 Deploy Your Own](DEPLOYMENT.md)**

 ---

-*Built with ❤️ using Rust, TypeScript, and modern web technologies.
+*Built using Rust, TypeScript, and modern web technologies.
 Open source and ready for production use.*
 - I-frame and P-frame encoding
 - Motion compensation
 - Configurable GOP structure